PushkarOnGit/Weather-App/README.md

 # Steps to use this app
 Add all the dependencies <br>
-Then use your API Key of OpenWeather and enter your City Name as per requremements!<br>
+Then use your API Key of OpenWeather and enter your City Name as per your requirements! <br>

 # Till then...
 Happy Fluttering Around!